There are four different kinds of skunks in Colorado.

 Capture and euthanization.
 It is best to leave this to a professional to reduce the chances of being sprayed.

 EXCLUSION AND DAMAGE RESTORATION:

 Once the animal has been removed, exclusion of the area can take many forms.
-Sometimes filling in the area with cement or dense material will be a deterrent to any other pioneering animals, sometime blocking off the decks area with the appropriate screening while burying it deep enough the discourage dig under is required.
+Sometimes filling in the area with cement or dense material will be a deterrent to any other pioneering animals, sometimes blocking off the deck’s area with the appropriate screening while burying it deep enough the discourage dig under is required.
 Each situation requires individual evaluation.

 ODOR REMOVAL RECIPE: